 ARTICLE 3.
 FUMBLE.
 A fumble is any act, other than a pass or kick pass which results in a loss of player possession.
-A fumble is declared dead at the spot of the fumble, and the ball is next put in play by the team that was last in possession.
+A fumble when it hits the ground is declared dead at the spot of the fumble, except in the case of a snap where the ball can be safely recovered by the offense.
+The ball is next put in play by the team that was last in possession.